Skip to content

 Is it easy to drive in Bulgaria?

 The caveats are the mountains and the driving culture.
 Off the motorways, the roads narrow, the surface gets patchy, and the scenic stuff everyone wants, the climb to Bansko, the road up to Rila Monastery, the passes through the Rhodopes, all involve slower, twistier tarmac where you plan more time than the map suggests.
 And local driving is assertive: expect brisk overtaking on two-lane roads and drivers who sit close behind you.
-None of it is dangerous if you keep right, do not dawdle in the fast lane, and let the hurried ones past - though the roads are still the one real risk we flag in our is Bulgaria safe guide, well ahead of any crime.
+None of it’s dangerous if you keep right, don’t dawdle in the fast lane, and let the hurried ones past - though the roads are still the one real risk we flag in our is Bulgaria safe guide, well ahead of any crime.

 What are the speed limits in Bulgaria?